logankaminer/SAT/README.md

 The Session Automation Toolkit is an open-source Python framework designed for HTTP request preparation and automation using HAR request archives.
 SAT includes multiple interfaces to aid in the process, omitting the busy-work of replicating network activity in a browser session.

 ### Todo ###
-- Test that default values can be overidden with Config parameters
+- Verify that default values can be overidden with Config parameters
 - Fix fingerprinting logic / implement an optional auto-update for DuckDuckGo's Tracker-Radar data.
 - Background requests on a separate thread (images, css, .js files)
 - Complete Flask-based session-monitoring dashboard